talmeym/regurgitator-core-json/README.md

 	...
 ```

-which allows some condition behaviours to have properties besides the operand (in the example above, the namespaces of the xpath specified in the value property).
+which allows some condition behaviours to have properties besides the operand (in the example above, the namespaces of the xpath specified). if behaviour is specified in a behaviour property, the operand is specified in the value property.

 there are 5 core condition behaviours: